The latest thing on Zoom meetings: A live goat

 Then there’s Elizabeth — who is chocolate brown and described as “the epitome of decorum and grace.”
 Beware, though, she might be preoccupied: “She’s started dating the handsome Timone from the neighbouring barn and has taken up the hobby of wine tasting.”

-Video chat attendees can expect “perfectly quaffed hair” and “frequent bouts of the hiccups” from Elizabeth.
+Video chat attendees can expect “frequent bouts of the hiccups” from Elizabeth.

 To accommodate for alternate time zones (many of the goat requests come from the United States, Europe, China and even Australia), “we go from 6 a.m. to 9 p.m.
 There’s always at least one goat that’s awake,” McCarthy said.